EthanJStark/ethanstark.com/content/blog/sieze-the-means-of-computation/seize-the-means-of-computation.md

 ---
-title: ✊📖 Book: The Internet Con: Seize the Means of Computation
+title: "✊📖 Book: The Internet Con: Seize the Means of Computation"
 description: Shovel-ready solutions to the problems of the modern internet
 date: 2023-09-27
 tags: